Princeton school board hires same construction management firm that was used for the 2001 bond referendum projects - Planet Princeton

 “Your involvement in the prior referendum, which had so many problems, is disqualifying for me,” Dart said.

 He also questioned why the firm’s $44,200 bid for the pre-construction phase of the referendum projects was the lowest bid by a significant amount.
-It was lower than one firm by 50 percent, and lower than another firm by 100 percent.
+He said Epic’s bid was lower than one firm by 50 percent, and lower than another firm’s bid by 100 percent.
 School districts in New Jersey are not required to hire the lowest bidders for professional service contractors like construction managers or lawyers, but they are required to choose the lowest bidders when it comes to contractors or trash haulers, for example.

 “Normally I love low bids as a finance person, but in this particular case we are required to hire the lowest construction contractor, so we want the best construction manager money can buy,” Dart said, questioning whether the firm was simply underbidding or would not devote enough time to the Princeton projects.
 “I’m really looking for someone who can dedicate more time to that front portion of things,” Dart said, quoting from Ben Franklin that “an ounce of prevention is worth a pound of cure.”